-Dharma hopes to solve health data collection for NGO’s of the world
+Dharma hopes to solve health data collection for NGOs of the world

 “Our vision is to continue the great work we’re doing in some of the world’s most crisis-driven regions, while introducing Dharma to organizations across other sectors that would benefit greatly from its powerful, proven technology,” Brilliant said in a statement.

-Other Dharma board additions include Docker CEO Steve Singh, The Rise Fund’s Brian Dunlap.
+Other Dharma board additions include Docker CEO Steve Singh and The Rise Fund’s Brian Dunlap.

 0